 2. Sovereignty and law

-- UK has been sovereign throughout its EU membership
+- UK was sovereign throughout its EU membership

 - Minority of policy areas (or ‘competences’) determined exclusively at EU level

-- Majority of UK law is determined by UK – not by EU
+- Majority of UK law determined by UK – not by EU

-- UK has had a strong influence in the EU and has shaped and voted for the majority of EU law
+- UK had a strong influence in the EU – shaped and voted for the majority of EU law

-- Each member state has a right of veto over major decisions
+- Each member state has right of veto over major decisions

 - Lisbon Treaty means that national parliaments are better able to express views on draft EU legislation

-- In 2014, a UK government review identified areas for EU to improve, such as democratic accountability and application of subsidiarity
+- In 2014, a UK government review identified areas for EU to improve (eg democratic accountability and application of subsidiarity)

-- EU has issues to address and is debating its own reform agenda on issues such as eurozone and further reform of the CAP
+- EU recognises issues to address and has its own reform agenda on eg eurozone and further reform of CAP

 - UK came before ECJ less frequently than most member states

-- UK remains subject to EU law during the transition period
+- UK was subject to EU law during the transition period

 Click here for summary of Brexit FactBase.